pedroka-dev/Bannerlord-Iron-Will/README.md

   - Decreases relationship with settlement owner (-15 by default, 2x if the player is from the same faction)
   - Only if from the same Faction, decreases relationship with Faction leader ( -15 x 2 by default)

 *For the ammount of goods check*, each settlement has a "storage with goods inside", which has a dynamic number of goods based on the settlement health/prosperity.
-The number will never go below "Minimun ammount of Goods" and will be a porcentage of the items inside the storage.
+The random "dice" number will never go below "Minimun ammount of Goods" and will be a porcentage of the items inside the storage.
 No matter the outcome, this will take place on on loot:
   - Penalty of +10% detection chance for each consecutive steal atempt for the same Faction.
 Consecutive steal atempt decays by -5% every day.
   - Decreases settlement prosperity / hearth.
   - Subtract items from the settlement item pool.
 (Be careful to not steal from settlement without any items, or you might get nothing.)